 - Ed C. Lavelle1,2⇑

-- 1Adjuvant Research Group, School of Biochemistry and Immunology, Trinity Biomedical Sciences Institute, Trinity College Dublin, Pearse Street, Dublin 2, Ireland.
+- 1Adjuvant Research Group, School of Biochemistry and Immunology, Trinity Biomedical Sciences Institute, Trinity College Dublin, Dublin, Ireland

-- 2Immunology Research Centre, Trinity Biomedical Sciences Institute, Trinity College Dublin, Pearse Street, Dublin 2, Ireland.
+- 2Immunology Research Centre, Trinity Biomedical Sciences Institute, Trinity College Dublin, Dublin, Ireland

-- 3Nutrigenomics Research Group, University College Dublin Conway Institute, University College Dublin, Dublin 4, Ireland.
+- 3Nutrigenomics Research Group, University College Dublin Conway Institute, University College Dublin, Dublin, Ireland

-- 4Faculty of Life Sciences, University of Manchester, Manchester M13 9PT, United Kingdom.
+- 4Faculty of Life Sciences, University of Manchester, Manchester, U.K.

-- 5Obesity Immunology Group, Education and Research Centre, St. Vincent’s University Hospital, University College Dublin, Dublin 4, Ireland.
+- 5Obesity Immunology Group, Education and Research Centre, St. Vincent’s University Hospital, University College Dublin, Dublin, Ireland

-- 6Smurfit Institute of Genetics, Trinity College Dublin, Dublin 2, Ireland.
+- 6Smurfit Institute of Genetics, Trinity College Dublin, Dublin, Ireland

-- 7Veterinary Pathobiology, University College Dublin School of Veterinary Medicine, University College Dublin, Dublin 4, Ireland.
+- 7Veterinary Pathobiology, University College Dublin School of Veterinary Medicine, University College Dublin, Dublin, Ireland

-- 8Protein Folding and Biomolecular NMR Spectroscopy Group, School of Biochemistry and Immunology, Trinity Biomedical Sciences Institute, Trinity College Dublin, Pearse Street, Dublin 2, Ireland.
+- 8Protein Folding and Biomolecular Nuclear Magnetic Resonance Spectroscopy Group, School of Biochemistry and Immunology, Trinity Biomedical Sciences Institute, Trinity College Dublin, Dublin, Ireland

-- 10Comparative Immunology Group, School of Biochemistry and Immunology, Trinity Biomedical Sciences Institute, Trinity College Dublin, Pearse Street, Dublin 2, Ireland.
+- 10Comparative Immunology Group, School of Biochemistry and Immunology, Trinity Biomedical Sciences Institute, Trinity College Dublin, Dublin, Ireland

-Obesity is characterised by chronic inflammation associated with neutrophil and M1 macrophage infiltration into white adipose tissue.
+Obesity is characterized by chronic inflammation associated with neutrophil and M1 macrophage infiltration into white adipose tissue.
 However, the mechanisms underlying this process remain largely unknown.
-Based on the ability of oil-based adjuvants to induce immune responses, we hypothesised that endogenous oils derived from necrotic adipocytes may function as an immunological ‘danger signal’.
-Here we show that endogenous oils of human origin are potent adjuvants, enhancing antibody responses to a level comparable to Freund’s Incomplete Adjuvant.
-The endogenous oils were capable of promoting IL-1α-dependent recruitment of neutrophils and M1-like macrophages, while simultaneously diminishing M2-like macrophages.
+Based on the ability of oil-based adjuvants to induce immune responses, we hypothesized that endogenous oils derived from necrotic adipocytes may function as an immunological “danger signal.”
+Here we show that endogenous oils of human origin are potent adjuvants, enhancing antibody responses to a level comparable to Freund’s incomplete adjuvant.
+The endogenous oils were capable of promoting interleukin (IL)-1α–dependent recruitment of neutrophils and M1-like macrophages, while simultaneously diminishing M2-like macrophages.
 We found that endogenous oils from subcutaneous and omental adipocytes, and from healthy and unhealthy obese individuals, promoted comparable inflammatory responses.
-Furthermore, we also confirmed that white adipocytes in visceral fat of metabolically unhealthy obese individuals are significantly larger than those in metabolically healthy obese individuals.
-Since adipocyte size is positively correlated with adipocyte death, we propose that endogenous oils have a higher propensity to be released from hypertrophied visceral fat in metabolically unhealthy obese individuals and that this is the key factor in driving inflammation.
-In summary, this study shows that adipocytes contain a potent oil adjuvant which drives IL-1α-dependent proinflammatory responses in vivo.
+Furthermore, we also confirmed that white adipocytes in visceral fat of metabolically unhealthy obese (MUO) individuals are significantly larger than those in metabolically healthy obese individuals.
+Since adipocyte size is positively correlated with adipocyte death, we propose that endogenous oils have a higher propensity to be released from hypertrophied visceral fat in MUO individuals and that this is the key factor in driving inflammation.
+In summary, this study shows that adipocytes contain a potent oil adjuvant which drives IL-1α–dependent proinflammatory responses in vivo.